-If you have an ActBlue Express account and cannot see some or all of your donations, you may not have been logged into your account when donating.
+If you have an ActBlue Express account but don’t see some donations, you may not have been logged into your account when donating.
 Additionally, donors who haven’t saved their personal information in their ActBlue Express account won’t be able to view their contribution history.
 Learn more about this here.

-If you are not signed up for an ActBlue Express account, you will not be able to view your contribution history.
+If you don’t have an ActBlue Express account, you will not be able to view your contribution history.
 You can always sign up for an ActBlue Express account by going to https://secure.actblue.com/signup!